medicationforall/cadqueryhelper/documentation/shapes.md

 ## Coffin
 ### Parameters
-* length - Length between the two mid points
+* length: float - Length between the two mid points
-* width - Distance between the top and base
+* width: float - Distance between the top and base
-* height - Extruded height of the face, can be falsy
+* height: float - Extruded height of the face, can be falsy
-* top_length - Length of the top
+* top_length: float - Length of the top
-* base_length - Length of the base
+* base_length: float - Length of the base
-* mid_offset - Middle points distance from the width center.
+* mid_offset: float - Middle points distance from the width center.
 Can be positive or negative.

 ``` python
 import cadquery as cq